FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 Open a UART device (typically, via USB) for reading and writing.
 Please note that the UART devices must be connected to the Raspberry Pi, not the Arduino.

+{%
+include callout.html
+type="warning"
+title="Experimental"
-**WARNING!:** UART Lua support is experimental and may not work correctly yet.
-Please provide us feedback on [the FarmBot forum](https://forum.farmbot.org/) so that we may become aware of reliability issues.
+content="UART Lua support is experimental and may not work correctly yet.
+Please provide us feedback on [the FarmBot forum](https://forum.farmbot.org/) so that we may become aware of reliability issues."
+%}

 ```lua
 -- device name, baud rate: